xivsync/ellisontechnologies/web/themes/custom/ellison/README.md

 * Now on that component you can `promote to library`
 * Save the page
 * Goto Conent > Paragraphs and you should see your component listed with a garbage title
-* Edit component and add a title following the above guidelines
+* **Edit component and add a title following the above guidelines**
 * Save component
 * Now you can go to the next model (or basic page) and add a re-usable library component by searching for the title (see above title)
 * Save page

+## Regions

+May 20, 2024 regions are only used to populate the `region__c` field found on most webforms.

 ## Search

 Ellison Technologies uses the Search API and Search API Pages to handle search.
 The core Search module is turned off.
+The search box in the navigation is a simple form.
+It does not use a block.
+The search indexing runs each time the Cron is run.
+So content is not indexed immediately.

+**May 20, 2024** phrases like `"blue house"` look for any match for `blue` and `house`.
+Phrase indexing is NOT turned on which would only find items that contain the word “blue” immediately followed by the word “house”.  **Why?** Database isze increases by 5x and indexing time by 2x is acceptable for your site.

 ## Email set up